freeCodeCamp/freeCodeCamp/docs/greek/README.md

 ## Quick references articles

-<a href="/docs/how-to-work-on-guide-articles.md">1.
-How to work on Guide articles.</a><br>
+1. How to work on Guide articles.
-<a href="/docs/how-to-work-on-coding-challenges.md">2.
-How to work on Coding Challenges.</a><br>
+2. How to work on Coding Challenges.
-<a href="/docs/how-to-setup-freecodecamp-locally.md">3.
-How to setup freeCodeCamp locally.</a><br>
+3. How to setup freeCodeCamp locally.
-<a href="/docs/how-to-catch-outgoing-emails-locally.md">4.
-How to catch outgoing emails locally.</a>
+4. How to catch outgoing emails locally.

 ## Style guides

-<a href="/docs/how-to-work-on-guide-articles.md">1.
-Style guide for creating guide articles.</a><br>
+1. Style guide for creating guide articles.
-<a href="/docs/how-to-work-on-coding-challenges.md">2.
-Style guide for creating coding challenges.</a>
+2. Style guide for creating coding challenges.

 ## Quick commands reference when working locally

-A quick reference to the commands that you will need when working locally.
+A quick reference to the commands that you will need, when working locally.

 | command | description |
 | ------- | ----------- |